-The FY 2020 budget reflects a property tax rate of \$0.079800 per \$100 valuation, which is the same as the fiscal year 2019 tax rate.
+The FY 2023 budget reflects a property tax rate of \$0.100000 per \$100 valuation, which is an increase of \$0.0202 from the fiscal year 2022 tax rate.

 REQUESTS FOR INFORMATION

 This report is designed to provide a general overview of the ESD's finances.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Van Zandt County Emergency Services District No. 3, P.O.
 Box 246, Canton, Texas 75103.